KovasMcCann/School_Notes/Unit_1_Lesson_2/variables.md

 # variables:
-there are different types of variables in java
+There are different types of variables in java.

 ## examples
     String: Stores Text defined by double quotes